 Mexico and Central America.
 Our principal competitor in Mexico is Grupo GEPP, S.A.P.I. de C.V., the exclusive bottler of Pepsi beverage products and subsidiary of Organización Cultiba, S.A.B. de C.V., a joint venture formed by Grupo Embotelladoras Unidas, S.A.B. de C.V., the former Pepsi bottler in central and southeast Mexico, a subsidiary of PepsiCo and Empresas Polar, S.A., a beer distributor and Pepsi bottler.
 Our main competition in the juice category in Mexico is Grupo Jumex.
 In the water category, our main competitor is Bonafont, a water brand owned by Danone.
-In addition, we compete with Cadbury Schweppes in sparkling beverages and with other local brands in our Mexican territories, as well as "B brand" producers, such as Consorcio AGA, S.A. de C.V.
+In addition, we compete with Keurig Dr Pepper in sparkling beverages and with other local brands in our Mexican territories, as well as "B brand" producers, such as Embotelladora Aga de Mexico, S.A. de C.V.
 (Red Cola bottler), that offer various presentations of sparkling and still beverages.

 In the countries that comprise our Central America region, our main competitors are Pepsi and Big Cola bottlers.
-In Guatemala and Nicaragua, we compete with a joint venture between AmBev and The Central American Bottler Corporation.
-In Costa Rica, our principal competitor is Florida Bebidas S.A., subsidiary of Florida Ice and Farm Co.
-In Panama, our main competitor is Cervecería Nacional, S.A.
+In Guatemala, we compete with a joint venture between The Central American Bottler Corporation and AmBev, and we compete with Cervecería Centroamericana S.A.
+In Nicaragua, our principal competitor is AJE Group.
+We also compete with the joint venture between The Central American Bottler Corporation and AmBev.
+In Costa Rica, our principal competitor is Florida Bebidas S.A., subsidiary of Florida Ice and Farm Co and Cooperativa de Productores de Leche Dos Pinos R.L. in juices.
+In Panama, our main competitor is Cervecería Nacional, S.A., followed by AJE Group.
 We also face competition from "B brands" offering multiple serving size presentations in some Central American countries.

 South America.
-Our principal competitor in Colombia is Postobón, a local bottler that sells and distributes sparkling beverages, (Manzana Postobón, Uva Postobón and Colombiana), still beverages (Hit Juice) and water (Crystal).
+Our principal competitor in Colombia is Postobón, a local bottler that sells and distributes sparkling beverages (Manzana Postobón, Uva Postobón and Colombiana), still beverages (Hit Juice) and water (Crystal).
 Postobón also sells Pepsi products and is a vertically integrated producer, the owners of which hold other significant commercial and industrial interests in Colombia.
 We also compete with low-price producers, such as Ajecolombia S.A., the producers of Big Cola, which principally offer multiple serving size presentations in the sparkling and still beverage industry.